 A Voyager 2 map of Jupiter

 This map of Jupiter was created from roughly 90 images taken by the Voyager 2 spacecraft at the end of June 1979 from a distance of a little under 9 million km.
-These images have a resolution of roughly 90 km/pixel so to match this the original map has a size of 5040x2520 pixels (14 pixels per degree) but the version here is 1800x900 pixels.
+These images have a resolution of roughly 90 km/pixel so to match this the map has a size of 5040x2520 pixels (14 pixels per degree).

 At the end of June 1979 Voyager 2 was observing Jupiter every 1½ to 2 hours, typically obtaining a global 3x3 image mosaic through two color filters, orange and violet.
 For creating the map I used images covering an entire Jovian rotation (about 10 hours) plus some extra images for suitable overlap.
 There were no gaps in this coverage except for a very small region in the northern hemisphere and the southernmost regions due to the spacecraft's location north (about 6°) of Jupiter's equator.